skip to content

 Cambridge Academy for Science and Technology, Robinson Way (Close to the Junction of Robinson Way and Long Road), CB2 0SZ

 What are cells?
 How many do you have?
 What are they made of?
 At the Cambridge Institute for Medical Research, we study the building blocks of cells and how they work.
 We then try to discover what happens when they go wrong.
-This helps us to understand diseases better, so that in the future, new treatments might be developed.
+This helps us to understand diseases better, so that new treatments might be developed in the future.

 Additional Information